Engage - Opt-out Considerations and Guidelines

 How to opt out

-The Spring 2020 refund period for course materials and tuition has now passed.
+- If you plan to drop the course, you will be refunded automatically and do not need to opt out.
+Refunds for course drops will follow standard tuition refund rules.
 For more information on UW-Madison dates and deadlines, please review the registrar's dates and deadlines website.